jum4/sublime-sqlexec/README.md

 ### With Package Control ###

-Look for the package named `PhpNamespace`.
+Look for the package named `SQLExec`.

 ### With Git ###